- Home

 Through IRTF, Brian has organized NE Ohioans in support of worker justice (fair trade and anti-sweatshop campaigns), LGBTQ solidarity, and immigrant defense.
 He helped to coordinate Ohio’s first-ever LGBTQ delegation to Central America.
 Brian coordinates IRTF’s Rapid Response Network, which responds to 6 urgent human rights cases each month.
 He represents IRTF on the Steering Committee of Cleveland Jobs with Justice and the Immigration Working Group CLE.
 Outside of IRTF, Brian is active with music and environmental stewardship ministries at his church, housing justice through the Community Land Trust, and hospitality for unhoused people through the Cleveland Catholic Worker Community.

-Brian is a native of Massillon, Ohio, and graduate of Canton Central Catholic High School.
+Brian was raised in Massillon, Ohio, and graduated from Canton Central Catholic High School.
 Brian holds a BA in Political Science (Bowling Green State University) and an MA in Sociology (Syracuse University), with concentrations in ethnic identity and conflict resolution.

-Chrissy was raised in the legacy industrial city of Youngstown, Ohio.
-Chrissy devotes passion for social justice to their union-laborer father and concern for Latin American solidarity to their mother, who found refuge in the US from Medellin, Colombia, during the height of the civil war in the 1980s.
-Chrissy received a BA in International and Financial Management from Hiram College and an MA/MEd in Higher Education Administration and Counseling from Kent State University.
-At Kent, Chrissy worked in Student Affairs, coordinated experiential education, civic engagement and service learning trips, taught Student Development and Leadership courses and served on the staff Sustainability, Equity and Professional Development committees.
-While studying at Hiram College, Chrissy helped with the creation of the 501c3 Hiram Farm Living and Learning community for people with autism, and co-founded the Olive Branch fair trade store at Hiram College.
+C was raised in the legacy industrial city of Youngstown, Ohio.
+C devotes passion for social justice to their union-laborer father and concern for Latin American solidarity to their mother, who found refuge in the US from Medellin, Colombia, during the height of the civil war in the 1980s.
+C received a BA in International Management from Hiram College and an MA/MEd in Higher Education Administration and Counseling from Kent State University.
+At Kent, C worked in Student Affairs, coordinated experiential education, civic engagement and service learning trips, taught Student Development and Leadership courses and served on the staff Sustainability, Equity and Professional Development committees.
+While studying at Hiram College, C helped with the creation of the 501c3 Hiram Farm Living and Learning community for people with autism, and co-founded the Olive Branch fair trade store at Hiram College.

 Program Associates - volunteer corps members